mmdevcodes/a11y-slider/README.md

 # A11Y Slider

-Library for accessible sliders.
+Library for simple and accessible sliders.
 This is a very early version and the API can possibly change at any time.

 ## Install

-Install via npm:
+Using npm:

 ```bash
 npm install a11y-slider
 ```

-Install via browser:
+Using browser:

 ```html
 <!-- In the <head> -->